Open Mon, Tue, Wed, Thu and Fri

 How Tooth Damage Occurs

-- Sugar-sweetened beverages have high levels of sugar and drinking; these can significantly contribute to tooth decay.
+• Sugar-sweetened beverages contain high levels of sugar and can significantly contribute to tooth decay.

-- Regular enamel loss can lead to cavities and exposure of the inner layers of the tooth that may become extremely sensitive and painful.
+• Regular enamel loss can lead to cavities and exposure of the inner layers of the tooth, resulting in sensitive teeth that may become extremely painful.

 Fight Tooth Decay and Erosion